 Skip to Main Navigation

-Growing evidence suggests that, under the right conditions, meaningful forms of citizen engagement and social accountability (CESA) can result in better governance, citizen empowerment, more positive and constructive citizen-state relations, strengthened public service delivery, and, ultimately, enhanced development effectiveness and well-being.
+Citizens play a critical role in advocating for transparency, holding public institutions accountable, and contributing to their effectiveness.
+They also provide innovative solutions to complex development challenges.
+Growing evidence suggests that, under the right conditions, meaningful forms of civic and citizen engagement (CCE) can lead to better governance, citizen empowerment, more constructive citizen-state relations, strengthened public service delivery, and, ultimately, enhanced development effectiveness and well-being.

 MULTIMEDIA